Project Oxygen, is Google’s decade-long research into behavioural commonalities in the company’s highest performing managers.

 This is where AbilityMap comes into its own.

-As a highly regarded Industrial Psychologist, we asked Kevin to correlate the 10 traits issued by Google to the AbilityMap competency framework.
+As a highly regarded Industrial Psychologist, we asked Kevin to correlate the 10 traits issued by Google to the AbilityMap capability framework.

-“The AbilityMap competency framework is something I’ve been working on for a number of years.
-It’s a culmination of my research and comprises of 31 core competencies by which we can measure jobs and people.”
+“The AbilityMap capability framework is something I’ve been working on for a number of years.
+It’s a culmination of my research and comprises of 31 core capabilities by which we can measure jobs and people.”

 The other side of AbilityMap involves individual evaluation, the Ability Imprint.
-The Imprint measures people on the entire AbilityMap competency framework, allowing comparison to each of the core competencies in the Project Oxygen Job Profile.
+The Imprint measures people on the entire AbilityMap capability framework, allowing comparison to each of the core capabilities in the Project Oxygen Job Profile.
 The four-part online assessment takes about 45 minutes from start to finish.

 The Ability Imprint offers a real win for people as well as businesses.